 International Mission Work

 In February, 2010, Dr. Stein joined No Scalpel Vasectomy International, Inc. on his first vasectomy mission to the Philippines.
-In February, 2011, his second mission to the Philippines was even more successful, paving the way for the addition of 5 additional vasectomists to the Mission of 2012, 6 "guest" vasectomists in 2013, 4 in 2014, and plans for 7 in 2015.
+In February, 2011, his second mission to the Philippines was even more successful, paving the way for the addition of 5 additional vasectomists to the Mission of 2012, 6 "guest" vasectomists in 2013, 4 in 2014, and 10 in 2015.